ArthurClemens/uce-starter-typescript-rollup-postcss/README.md

 * IE 11 polyfill for CSS Variables

+## Themes (without Shadow DOM)

+When the component doesn't have a sub-DOM tree, its styles can be set from the outside.

+In this setup the HTML loads `theme.css` that contains the CSS Variables that are references by the component CSS.

 ## Repo setup

 The example component is a simple (and slightly modified) counter that is used on [webcomponents.dev](https://webcomponents.dev/blog/all-the-ways-to-make-a-web-component/) to compare Web Component libraries.